NPURG/FaKnow/doc/source/get_started/introduction.md

 **Features**

-- **Unified Framework**: provide a unified interface to cover a series of algorithm development processes, including data processing, model developing, training and evaluation
+- **Unified Framework**: Provide a unified interface to cover a series of algorithm development processes, including data processes, model development, training and evaluation
-- **Generic Data Structure**:  use json as the file format read into the framework to fit the format of the data crawled down, allowing the user to feed the data into the framework with only minor processing
+- **Generic Data Structure**:  Use JSON as the file format within the framework to match the format of the data crawled down, allowing the user to customize the processing of different fields.

-- **Diverse Models**: contains a number of representative fake news detection algorithms published in conferences or journals during recent years, including a variety of content-based, social context-based and knowledge aware models
+- **Diverse Models**: Contain several representative fake news detection algorithms published in conferences or journals in recent years, including various content-based, social context-based, and knowledge-aware models.
-- **Convenient Usability**: pytorch based style makes it easy to use with rich auxiliary functions like result visualization, log printing, parameter saving
+- **Convenient Usability**: The PyTorch-based style makes it easy to use, providing rich auxiliary functions such as result visualization, log printing, and parameter saving.

-- **Great Scalability**: users just focus on the exposed api and inherit built-in classes to reuse most of the functionality and only need to write a little code to meet new requirements
+- **Great Scalability**: Users simply focus on the exposed API and inherit built-in classes to reuse most of the functionality, needing to write only minimal code to meet new requirements.